gaperez64/task2aig/README.md

 If you are reading the safe region of the system encoded as an AIG, and you plan on using the provided scripts, then you will need to make/build the SWIG interface for Python and C in the aiger subdirectory.
 There is a Makefile in the subdirectory for your convenience.
+(We recommend that you change python to python3 everywhere in Makefile if you are working with a 2.x version of python as your default.)
 The safe region is assumed to be encoded as an AIG for which all latches are inputs and a single output signals whether the latch configuration is safe.